Where I’ve been:

 ( Nice, the beach next to the Prom. des Anglais )

-une was a tough month for me.
-I had been studying intensely for my university exams, but one in particular — math — didn’t go well at all.
+June was a difficult month for me.
+I had been studying intensely for my university exams, but one in particular, math, didn’t go well at all.
 That disappointment, combined with everything else going on in my life, really weighed on me.
-I felt the need to get away, to breathe, and to spend some time alone and reflect.
+I felt the need to get away, to breathe, and to spend some time alone reflecting.

 Since finishing my Erasmus in Portugal, I hadn’t really felt like myself.
-I was often sad, feeling lost in this strange in-between phase.
-My relationship was also going through a rough patch — on and off, full of uncertainty — and I honestly wasn’t sure if I wanted to continue or let it go.
-The idea of being alone for a little while felt necessary.
+I often felt sad and stuck in a strange in-between phase, as if I was still trying to figure out where I belonged.
+My relationship was also going through a rough patch, on and off, full of uncertainty, and I wasn’t sure whether to hold on or let go.
+The idea of being alone for a while started to feel less like an escape and more like a necessity.

-On top of that, coming back to my university city was harder than I expected.
-I had two new roommates I didn’t really connect with, I wasn’t seeing my high school friends as often as I used to, and everything felt overwhelming.
-I just wanted to leave, hit pause, and give myself the space I so badly needed.
+On top of that, returning to my university city in Alessandria was harder than I expected.
+I had two new roommates I didn’t really connect with, I wasn’t seeing my high school friends as often anymore, and everything felt a bit overwhelming.
+I just wanted to step away from everything for a moment, press pause, and give myself the space I desperately needed.

 DAY 1 – Wednesday 28.06.2017